 _

-The terrace of Café Jacques at the Quai Branly Museum
+The Café Jacques terrace at the Musée du Quai Branly

-This restaurant, managed by Musiam Paris, is located in the heart of the poetic museum garden designed by landscape architect Gilles Clément.
-This contemporary café offers a menu of fresh, seasonal products, mostly sourced from around Paris and its region.
-You can also come here for breakfast or tea time with a great selection of essential Parisian pastries.
-The restaurant’s terrace is particularly pleasant on sunny days, and you feel cut off from the Parisian hustle and bustle in this bucolic haven within the busy city.
+This restaurant, managed by Musiam Paris, is located in the heart of the museum’s poetic garden, which was designed by landscaper Gilles Clément.
+This contemporary café offers a menu of fresh seasonal products, mostly sourced around Paris and its region.
+You can also come here for breakfast or tea time with a nice selection of essential Parisian pastries.
+The restaurant’s terrace is particularly pleasant for sunny days, and you feel cut off from the Parisian hustle and bustle in this bucolic interlude within the frantic city.

 Tested in 2025 - Invitation